MauricioRobayo/blog-hashnode/ck6k04als010ndfs1jg6gg5jo.md

 init()
 ```

 Take a look at that `init` function, isn't it expressive?
-We have written some clean and maintainable code using the __facade pattern__, __currying__, and __closures__.
+We have written some clean and maintainable code using the [facade pattern](http://jargon.js.org/_glossary/FACADE_PATTERN.md), [currying](https://javascript.info/currying-partials), and [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).
 Now we can create as many `fetch*` functions as we want and we can give an expiration time in minutes for the `localStorage` cache for each of those functions.

+## Conclusion

+This is not _the solution_ neither the _way to do it_.
+This is just an example of some code refactoring during constant commitment to writing self-documented, clean, and maintainable code.

+Some programming concepts seem like they are just concepts, with no real-life application.
+While we are looking to improve our code and make it clean and maintainable we might come up with a better implementation without even knowing the name of the pattern we are using.
+Or sometimes we just have a sense that something is not looking right, and looking for a way to do it better should be our daily battle.